 Has This Cranberry Juice Gone Bad?

-Cranberry juice does go bad, but how can you tell?
-Some signs of spoilage can be found in taste, appearance, and smell.
-If it has been a few weeks since you opened the bottle and you are unsure of its quality, you will need to check for any appearances of it having gone bad.
+Cranberry juice can spoil, but how can you know?
+You can check for signs of spoilage in its taste, look, and scent.
+If it’s been several weeks since you opened it and you’re uncertain about its quality, you should inspect it for any indications of spoilage.

 If the color of the cranberry juice has changed drastically or if anything seems off, you will probably want to throw it out.
 Any visible signs of spoilage, such as mold, means it should absolutely be thrown out.

 Cranberry juice can also ferment, which is another way cranberry juice can go bad.
 Signs of fermentation include small bubbles in the juice, an expansion or bulging of the bottle, or a sharp, sour scent.

 If there is a sour smell (stronger than typically cranberry juice), it may be a sign of fermentation or having gone bad.
 This smell can be comparable to the smell of wine or vinegar and means the cranberry juice should not be consumed.